Skymeow/SwiftGoodPatterns/swift-interview-question.md

 #### why should we not use it

-**They are global mutable shared state.**
+1. **They are global mutable shared state.**

-**The relationships between singletons and the code that depends on them is usually not very well defined**
+2. **The relationships between singletons and the code that depends on them is usually not very well defined**

-1. .
-Since singletons are so convenient and easy to access — using them extensively usually leads to very hard to maintain “spaghetti code” that doesn’t have clear separations between objects.
+ Since singletons are so convenient and easy to access — using them extensively usually leads to very hard to maintain “spaghetti code” that doesn’t have clear separations between objects

-2. **Managing their lifecycle can be tricky**
+3. **Managing their lifecycle can be tricky**

 .